A logical set theory approach to journal subject classification analysis: intra-system irregularities and inter-system discrepancies in Web of Science and Scopus: Methods

-As a first step, we considered the entire set of journals under analysis in this study (13,247), as being categorized to a single \say{meta-category} in each system.
-That is, we examine how many categories are needed from one system in order to cover all journals in the other.
-Starting with WoS, the minimal cover set of categories from Scopus required to fully cover WoS is 279 (85\% of the total Scopus categories).
-The minimal cover set with 95\% threshold is 177 (54\%) and with 90\% threshold is 130 (40\%).
-Turning to Scopus, the minimal cover set of categories from WoS required to fully cover Scopus is 248 (98\% of WOS categories).
-The minimal cover set with 95\% threshold is 182 (72\%) and with 90\% threshold is 140 (55\%).
+} Starting with WoS, the minimal number of categories from Scopus required to \SA{completely} cover all of WoS's journals is 279 (85\% of the total Scopus categories). \SA{In order to achieve a nearly-complete coverage, 130 categories are needed (40\%)}.
+Turning to Scopus, the minimal number of categories from WoS required to \SA{completely} cover Scopus's journals is 248 (98\% of WoS categories) \SA{In order to achieve a nearly-complete coverage, 140 categories are needed (55\%)}.
 Taken jointly, these results indicate that the number of categories required to cover all journals in one system by the other is similar for both systems.
-In Scopus, it seems that a large number of categories (almost 50) is \say{redundant} in the sense that those are not needed in order to fully cover the set of journals in WoS.
-In fact, 279 categories are needed to fully cover WoS, which is quite close to the number of categories in WoS - 254.
-However, the reverse is not true.
-Almost all WoS categories were needed in order to cover Scopus journals.
+Interestingly, in Scopus, \SA{50 categories are not needed for the complete coverage of WoS.
+If one were to remove these categories from Scopus, both systems were to have roughly the same number of categories.}